 The Right dominates the culturally conservative South and parts of the West while the Left inhabits the narrow band of progressive-dominated dense communities on the ocean coasts, and college towns everywhere.
 On some issues—defunding the police, affirmative action, exposing children to transgender literature or not informing parents about their children’s gender change—progressive dogma is unpopular with the vast majority of voters, even in California.
 After decades of an inexorable shift to progressive views on cultural issues, the country, perhaps reacting to the antics of gender activists, is becoming not more liberal, but more culturally conservative.

 The culturally conservative face similar problems with their unpopular stance against legalized abortion—some of their own fringe even oppose birth control.
 They have already lost decisively on the issue in red states like Ohio and Kansas, as well as Michigan.
 Gallup polls indicate that 46 percent of Americans think the country’s laws toward abortion should be less strict, which marks a 16 percentage point jump from January 2022, when only 30 percent said the same.
 Only 15 percent of Americans now think the laws should be stricter, and 26 percent are satisfied with how the laws are now.

-Read the rest of this piece at Quillette.
+Read the rest of this piece at American Mind.

 Joel Kotkin is the author of The Coming of Neo-Feudalism: A Warning to the Global Middle Class.
 He is the Roger Hobbs Presidential Fellow in Urban Futures at Chapman University and Executive Director for Urban Reform Institute.
 Learn more at joelkotkin.com and follow him on Twitter @joelkotkin.